Skip to main content

 The Central Axis of Metabolic Control

 The relationship between insulin and cortisol forms the central axis of your metabolic health.
 Corporate wellness programs, through their focus on diet and exercise, are fundamentally attempts to improve insulin sensitivity.
-When you consume a meal, your rises, and the pancreas releases insulin to shuttle that glucose into your cells for energy.
+When you consume a meal, your blood sugar rises, and the pancreas releases insulin to shuttle that glucose into your cells for energy.

 In a state of high insulin sensitivity, this process is swift and efficient.
 A diet high in processed carbohydrates and a sedentary lifestyle can lead to insulin resistance, a state where cells become deaf to insulin’s signal.
 The pancreas must then produce more and more insulin to accomplish the same task, a condition known as hyperinsulinemia.
 This state is a primary driver of fat storage and systemic inflammation.